 4. Use Nutrafol

-Nutrafol provides personalized hair growth products that are physician formulated and 100% drug free.
+Nutrafol provides personalized hair growth products that are physician-formulated and 100% drug free.
 Our Core Solutions are your foundation for hair wellness.
-Formulated with ingredients clinically proven to improve hair growth by addressing multiple root causes of poor hair health including: hormones, stress, nutrition, metabolism, and environmental factors.
+They’re formulated with ingredients clinically shown to improve hair growth by addressing multiple root causes of poor hair health, including hormones, stress, nutrition, metabolism, and environmental factors.
 All of our core solutions contain curcumin, saw palmetto, tocotrienols, and ashwagandha.

 Nutrafol is also fortified with marine collagen, which is known to promote healthy hair and diffusion of nutrients into the scalp.
 Additionally, Nutrafol is formulated with vitamin A, zinc, and an amino acid called methionine which all work to strengthen your sebaceous glands.
 Properly functioning sebaceous glands will balance the oils on your scalp.

 A dry and itchy scalp may be due to nutritional deficiencies.
 Just like the rest of our body, our scalp needs the proper building blocks from our diet to function properly.
 For example, a deficiency in vitamin A could cause improper sebaceous gland function.
 High vitamin A foods include sweet potatoes, carrots, dark leafy greens, and bell peppers.
 Healthy eating doesn’t need to be complicated.
 Choose whole foods, meaning foods that are as close to their natural state as possible.
 Include a source of protein with every meal, eat plenty of colorful fruits and vegetables, and add sources of healthy fats daily.
 Plan ahead to bring healthy snacks to avoid temptation.
 Limit excessive sugar, alcohol, and refined carbohydrates.
 Your scalp will thank you!